Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective within an organization as well as on the job market.
+Lack of personal growth can make employees uncompetitive at work, inside the organization and in the overall job market.

-- Continue Your Education: Complete further courses, certifications or degrees programs that relate to your field of work.
+- Continuous Education: Consider taking additional classes, certificates or degrees programs that relate to your field of work.

 Negativity

-- Concentrate on Positives: Be aware of your strengths and positive qualities of the role even when you’re feeling overwhelmed
+- Focus on Positivity: Acknowledge the positive aspects of your role even when you’re feeling overwhelmed

-- Ask for help whenever possible: Ask a mentor for assistance or for colleagues to provide business guidance.
+- Ask for help whenever possible Find a mentor to ask for assistance or for colleagues to provide business assistance.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes, and frustration within.
-Although it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and expected results.
+Overcommitment in most cases leads to burnout, errors, and internal frustration.
+As much as it is essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and less desirable results.

 - Practicing Time Management Techniques